JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 ```

 ## Stacks
 stacks handle linnear lists of data.
 They use a **last in first out** data structure.
-They are used to reverse an action.
-They are typically implemented using pointers.
+They are used to reverse an action - tracking user inputs, used in iteration - like pathfinding algorithms.
+They are implemented using pointers, which point to the top of the stack.

-Adding data to a stack **pushing**
+Adding data to a stack **pushing**.
+If the stack if full a stack **overflow** error is given.

-taking data off the stack is called **popping**
+taking data off the stack is called **popping**.
+If the stack is empty a stack **underflow** error is given.

+Viewing the top of the stack is called **peeking**.

 ![image](https://user-images.githubusercontent.com/72783315/165319688-20432aa0-0e4a-412c-802e-776d04c9449e.png)

 ## Queues
 Queues also handle linear lists of data.
 They use a **first in first out** (FIFO) data structure.
-They are implemented using 2 pointers, one to the end and one to the start.
+They are implemented using 2 pointers, one to the end (**tail pointer**) and one to the start (**head pointer**).
 Queues can also be circular, and so the pointers can both loop around.
+The same commands for stacks can be applied for queues.
+Priority queues allow for jumping to the front of the queue.

 ![image](https://user-images.githubusercontent.com/72783315/165319077-af1b6c8e-645c-465d-a84b-fe2619c2c026.png)